LaraAloha/consumption/README.md

-Here is my small project about the importance of competent consumption.
+Here is my small project about the importance of responsible consumption.

 https://consumption-rho.vercel.app/